 Note.
 (A) Natural Viewing (NatV) Task and (B) Visual Modification (ModV) designs.
 A block design will be used to present both participant face stimuli and scrambled images for 3.6 s each with 0.7 to 0.8 s between image presentations.
 Following each block, a fixation cross will be presented for 12.2 s.

-Exploratory: Fast Faces Task.
-Previous findings suggest that short duration (125, 250, 500 ms) image presentation may suppress VVS connectivity in HCs, though similar patterns observed in BDD were not statistically significant (Wong, Rangaprakash, Moody, et al., 2022).
-The current study will explore whether the reduction in VVS connectivity observed following rapid own-face image presentation (500 ms) may be enhanced when combined with neurostimulation.

-Figure 5

-Fast Faces Task Paradigm

-Note.
-Participants will view 22 blocks of 12 own-face images, each of 500 ms stimulus presentation, with a 30 ms interstimulus interval and a 6.33 s crosshair rest between blocks of dimmer and brighter lighting conditions.

 fMRI Processing.
 Images will be processed using fMRIPrep (Esteban et al., 2019).
 Spatial normalization of the T1-weighted image to standard MNI space will be performed through nonlinear registration.
 The processing of the BOLD timeseries will consist of head-motion estimation, slice time correction, and susceptibility distortion correction utilizing two spin echo field maps of opposite phase encoding directions.
 The processed BOLD timeseries will then be resampled in their native space in a single interpolation step.
 The BOLD timeseries will also be resampled into standard MNI space, generating the spatially-normalized, preprocessed BOLD runs.
 Spatial smoothing will be performed with a Gaussian kernel of 6 mm FWHM prior to automated removal of motion artifacts with independent component analysis (ICA-AROMA; Pruim et al., 2015).